sergree/matchering/README.md

 - You can find new aspects of your sound in experiments
 - You can do everything as you want!
 Because of **[Your References, Your Rules.™][mpv1]** *(just a little nostalgic note)* 🤭

+> Differences from the previous major version:
+> - Completely rewritten in [Python 3], no more [MATLAB]
+> - Our own open source [brickwall limiter] was implemented for it
+> - Processing speed and accuracy have been increased
+> - Now it's [a library][Python Library] that can be connected to **everything** in the Python world

 [Matchering]: https://github.com/sergree/matchering
 [Matchering 2.0]: https://github.com/sergree/matchering
 [Python Library]: https://pypi.org/project/matchering